Quit smoking treatments & alternatives – Pills, gum, devices & more

 Comment: There are no side effects, it is clinically proven and it is entirely drug-free, with no need to use any nicotine products such as e-cigarettes, patches or gum and no need for any other smoking cessation drugs.

-In a recent study, funded by the Irish Government, it was shown to be nearly twice as successful as the Irish stop smoking service (Quit.ie) and in another study by the University of Vienna the success rate after a year was seen to be 51%.
+In a recent study, funded by the Irish Government, it was shown to be nearly twice as successful as the Irish quit smoking service (Quit.ie) and in another study by the University of Vienna the success rate after a year was seen to be 51%.

 There is also a full money back guarantee.